IDMNYU/Ideation-Prototyping_Spring2020_Bennett/Future_weeklyBrief.md

 ### DM-UY 1143 B Ideation and Prototyping
 ##### Spring 2020 • Katherine Bennett • Mon/Wed 4:30PM-6:20PM • 2 MetroTech, Room 802

+#### Semester Week 13 | Week 12:

+1. Address the weaknesses in your project, especially if I have alerted you to them.

+2. Iterate and develop your Final presentation based on feedback from the class.
+Do the research that is going to develop and deepend your project.

+3. Iterate the message back, as need be.

 #### Semester Week 12 | Week 11:

 1. Create a trial run of your final presentation to present in class this week.
 Make sure it does not exceed 4 minutes.
 Prepare your media, and practice it!